lorefnon/ts-json-rpc/README.md

 ```

 > **Note**
-> You can also use ts-rpc in servers other than Express.
+> You can also use @lorefnon/ts-json-rpc in servers other than Express.
 > Check out to docs below for [examples](#support-for-other-runtimes).

 On the client-side, import the shared type and create a typed `rpcClient` with it: